-In the first quarter of 2018, the Company recorded reasonable estimates of the TCJA income tax effects.
-In the second quarter of 2018, the Company was unable to complete the accounting under ASC Topic 740 for the change in the value of the Company's deferred tax assets and liabilities as it needs more time to collect and analyze information primarily related to depreciation expense, pension liability (see provisional adjustment described above), and percentage of completion revenue recognition.
-The accounting for these items will be completed within the allotted measurement period.
-In the second quarter of 2018, the Company collected and analyzed some of the additional information needed to complete the accounting under ASC Topic 740 for the income tax effects of subjecting the Company's cumulative foreign earnings to federal income tax and as described above recorded a \$0.7 million adjustment.
-This amount remains provisional as the Company needs more time to collect and analyze the remaining information to compute the cumulative balance of earnings subject to the tax and the amount of foreign tax credit that is available to offset the tax.
+In the first and second quarter of 2018, the Company recorded reasonable provisional estimates of the TCJA income tax effects.
+During the third quarter of 2018, the Company collected and analyzed additional information needed to compute the Company's deferred tax assets and liabilities.
+However, these amounts remain provisional as the Company needs more time to collect and analyze information primarily related to the federal impact on the value of state deferred tax assets and liabilities.
+The income tax effects of subjecting the Company's cumulative foreign earnings to federal income tax also remains provisional as the Company needs more time to collect and analyze the cumulative balance of earnings subject to the tax and the amount of foreign tax credit that is available to offset the tax.